 Our lower hillsides are dominated by gently sloping alluvium composed primarily of soil type #188, which is a Rincon clay loam.
 This is a very good soil for producing high quality grapes allowing for deep rooting.

 We are small so our vines get a lot of attention, as we are hands on with every aspect of our intensive vineyard management system.
 In accordance with our sustainable farming policies, we have incorporated our Olde English Babydoll sheep program for weed and nutrient management.
 Also the vineyard is planted with a cover crop of nitrogen yielding clovers and native grasses, which allows us to reduce erosion, return beneficial nutrients to our vines and greatly reduce our use of herbicides, pesticides and tractors.
-Our goal is to have a 0% carbon footprint at Oso Libre Ranch by 2011.

 Founded in 1979, Wine Enthusiast Companies is the world’s number one source for wine accessories, storage, information, education, events and travel, and is a driving force in the marketplace.
 Over the last 30 years, this multifaceted business has thrived along with America’s ever-expanding enchantment with wine.
 Started as a direct mail business, Wine Enthusiast has published over 300 million catalogs.
 Today Wine Enthusiast successfully markets via direct mail, multiple internet sites and with our business-to-business division, bringing Wine Enthusiast products into retail stores throughout the nation.